Winnie09/Wenpin_Hou/index.md

 #### Research Interests
-As an Assistant Professor (tenure-track) in the [Department of Biostatistics](https://www.publichealth.columbia.edu/academics/departments/biostatistics) and an affiliated member of the [Data Science Institute](https://datascience.columbia.edu/people/wenpin-hou/) at [Columbia University](https://www.columbia.edu/), Dr. Wenpin Hou is dedicated to advancing statistical machine learning methods.
-Her research focuses on:
+As an Assistant Professor (tenure-track) in the [Department of Biostatistics](https://www.publichealth.columbia.edu/academics/departments/biostatistics) and an affiliated member of the [Data Science Institute](https://datascience.columbia.edu/people/wenpin-hou/) at [Columbia University](https://www.columbia.edu/), Dr. Wenpin Hou is dedicated to developing AI and statistical methods to decode gene regulatory programs from single-cell and spatial multiomics data, with the goal of characterizing developmental processes, pinpointing regulatory alterations in complex human diseases, and identifying external intervention strategies for targeted therapy.
+Her group focuses on developing:

+- Statistical models for studying temporal and spatial patterns in single-cell and spatial omics data
-- Single-cell genomics, epigenomics, and spatial transcriptomics.
+- Computational methods to infer DNA methylation and its spatial landscape
-- Mathematical modeling of gene regulatory networks.
+- Foundation models for gene regulatory activities
-- Application of Generative Pre-trained Transformer models in genomics.
+- Application of Generative Pre-trained Transformer models in genomics

 #### Awards and Recognition
 - [Maximizing Investigators’ Research Award (MIRA) for Early Stage Investigators](https://grants.nih.gov/grants/guide/pa-files/PAR-20-117.html) ([R35](https://reporter.nih.gov/search/Ym09DhMfd0-tUjFN97zw_w/project-details/10712174)) from [NIH/NIGMS](https://www.nigms.nih.gov/) in September 2023.